Summer 2018 Town Tours and Village Walks

 Town Tours & Village Walks is a series of free summer strolls through historic neighborhoods, hamlets, villages and sites.
-This summer, you can explore Chester County's heritage on Thursday evenings, June 9 – August 25.
-Tours generally last 50 minutes and begin at 5:30 pm with the last tour leaving at 7:00 pm unless otherwise noted.
-Each tour is designed to inform, entertain and increase awareness of Chester County's rich heritage and historic landscape.
-A number of our sites offer a good selection of restaurants and shops to enjoy after your tour.
-Please note: The June 9th Kick-Off begins at 5:30 pm; our June 16th tour runs from 6 to 7:30 pm, no reservations required; and our July 14th Trolley Tour will begin at 3 pm and requires reservations.
-The August 25/27th program will be Thursday and Saturday from 2 to 4 pm.
+This summer, you can explore Chester County’s heritage on Thursday evenings, June 14th-August 30th.
+Tours generally last 50 minutes and begin at 5:30 pm with the last tour leaving at 7:00 pm unless daylight allows for additional tours.
+Each tour is designed to inform, entertain and increase awareness of Chester County’s rich heritage and historic landscape.
+A number of our sites offer a selection of restaurants and shops to enjoy after your tour.
+CCHS is celebrating their 125th anniversary.
+On August 23rd we will feature our first ever Lecture & Supper as a new Town Tour offering.